p1nkypasta/Quick-projects/README.md

 # Quick-projects
-quick projects that I have made just for fun and felt like sharing.
+This repository is just for general things I have worked on and felt worthy of displaying on my github.